Tom Forkner

 Thomas Francis Forkner (June 14, 1918 – April 26, 2017) was an American businessman, lawyer, and notable senior golfer.
 He was a co-founder of restaurant chain Waffle House, which as of April 2018 consisted of 2,100 restaurants.

 Biography

 Born in Hawkinsville, Georgia, on June 14, 1918, Tom Forkner was the fifth of seven children of Ben and Bessie Forkner; his siblings include Louise, Lawrence, Catherine, Ben, John, and William.
 Forkner graduated Young Harris Junior College before getting a law degree from the Woodrow Wilson College of Law.
 The son of a real estate agent, he practiced law until called to serve in World War II as an intelligence officer for the Manhattan Project.
-Forkner trained at Camp Ritchie and is considered to be a Ritchie Boy - a group who was responsible for uncovering two thirds of intelligence in the European Theatre.
+Forkner trained at Camp Ritchie and is considered to be one of the Ritchie Boys - a group who was responsible for uncovering two thirds of intelligence in the European Theatre.
 After his return from the war, he took over his father's real estate firm, working in Avondale Estates, Georgia.